|

 - "Fête du Patrimoine"

-(around the 20th), you can visit
+(Heritage Week-End : around the 20th), you can visit

-for free historical monuments (such as the Elysée Palace)
+for free thousands of historical monuments (17,000 in 2016) such as the Elysée Palace,

-which are normally closed to the public
+which are normally closed to the public.

 - (even years) Paris Car Show